analshahrani/assignment-1/UseCases.md

 1.Primary Actor: Corporate Manager

-2.Goal in Context:The corporate manager is able to determine license and vulnerability from information from provided SW project and project information
+2.Goal in Context:The corporate manager is able to determine license and vulnerability from information from provided SW project information

 3.Stakeholders:
 Corporate Manager: To receive clear and relevant project information